← Back to research

 Philosophy

-From the README and Jesse's blog:
+From the README and Jesse's writing:

 "Write tests first, always.
 Systematic over ad-hoc.
 Process over guessing.
 Simplicity as primary goal.
 Verify before declaring success."[1]